senjaputras/windows-command-output-logstash-filter/README.md

 # windows-command-output-logstash-filter

-## Here is some simple Grok+Regex to parsing Windows Command Output
+### Here is some simple Grok+Regex to parsing Windows Command Output
+If you can't install the agent on the host and you just can take the system output command.
+Here are some logstash filters to help you parse some windows command output.

 Ipconfig output:
 ```